bulsatkom/Football-Oracle/README.md

 # Football-Oracle
-Football Articles, bets and somethink more
+Football Articles, bets, and something more

 ### Content
 Admin part